OpenHFT/Chronicle-Engine/README.md

 values of the same type.
 What if I want to return a scalar or multiple scalars / keys or some other custom type I want to define?

-#### Answer  This will work as long as the return result can be serialized, we support serialization
+#### Answer

-for all  the primitive types, plus we also support the collections types such as Maps,Set List.
+This will work as long as the return result can be serialized, we support serialization  for all the primitive types, plus we also support the collections types such as Maps,Set List.
-For custom types we recommend either extending the net.openhft.chronicle.wire.AbstractMarshallable or implementing Marshallable, ( this is our customer serilization approach, the code has been tuned to perform very will when using this, however if you wanted to consider using java.io.Serializable this should also work )
+ For custom types we recommend either extending the net.openhft.chronicle.wire.AbstractMarshallable or implementing Marshallable, ( this is our custom serilization approach, the code has been tuned to perform very well when using this, however if you wanted to consider using java.io.Serializable this should also work )

 ### Question